🌓

 I like to start all of my files with a short, descriptive comment that says what the file contains.
 It’s very easy to assume this information is so obvious that it doesn’t need to be explicit, but I find that it’s surprisingly helpful, especially when you start to have a lot of files.
 It might seem obvious when you write it what a file like loader.c does, but it’s much less obvious to someone else, or to future-you.
 A little comment like loader.c - Contains code for loading serialized data helps a lot!
 Make it a habit to start giving files descriptive headers right off the bat, and you’ll be glad you did later.
 It doesn’t need to be anything too verbose, just a single sentence can be enormously helpful.

 In order to compile this program, you need to invoke a C compiler.
 On most systems, cc (C Compiler) is a symbolic link to the preferred compiler on that system: gcc on Linux, or clang on MacOS.
+On MacOS, gcc is actually a symlink to clang because so many people type gcc when they should use cc.
 As a best practice, I would recommend using cc instead of gcc when compiling C programs.
 It’s a good reminder that there are other compilers out there besides GCC.
 So, let’s compile and run our program:

 $ cc hello.c -o hello